ryanrclewis/saintstombs/regions/italy.md

 Roccella Ionica, Metropolitan City of Reggio Calabria, Calabria region

+Roccella Ionica, Metropolitan City of Reggio Calabria, Calabria region

 - ???

+  - Servant of God Annarosa Macrì, the “mystic of the Holy Spirit,” laywoman, d.
+10/20/1918 (possibly at Chiesa Matrice in the center of town)

   - Servant of God Antonio Toscano, priest, d.
-6/4/1946
+6/4/1946 (possibly at Chiesa Matrice in the center of town)

 Rocchetta a Volturno, Province of Isernia, Molise region